payhub/slate/source/includes/refund_transaction_samples.md

       StringEntity se = new StringEntity(jsonRequestObject.toString());
       postCreate.setEntity(se);
-      HttpResponse response = client.execute(postCreate); //You return this response and work with it
+      HttpResponse response = client.execute(postCreate);//You return this response and work with it

       String json = " ";
       JSONObject jsonResponseObject = null;